Remote Viewing

 A Map of Remote Viewing Methodologies

 Remote viewing practices have evolved significantly since the early days at the Stanford Research Institute (SRI).
-As research revealed the promising aspects of remote viewing, structured methodologies were developed to make the skill transferable and teachable.
-Today, various approaches coexist, each with unique characteristics and applications.
+As research revealed promising aspects of remote viewing, structured methodologies were developed to make the skill more transferable and teachable.
+Today, multiple approaches coexist, each with distinct characteristics and applications.

 IRVA does not endorse any of the names or methodologies depicted below.